gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ## Reflecting Other Functions

 In all the example above we reflected the call  operator of lambda and function pointers.
 Hovever, everything there is also applicable with other member function than `operator()`.
 Just replace `&T::opreator()` by `&T::funcName` and you can reflect specific member functions.

+## Don't Reinvent The Wheel!

+This look all beautiful, but it can be quite hard to create and maintain it by yourself.
+This is why boost ship a complete implementation of function traits.
+I found it actually amazing the amount of information that can be reflected on function types.
+If you're interested, check out [Boost.CallableTraits](https://github.com/boostorg/callable_traits)!

 # Conclusion